 Background: a hidden gem in the Caribbean

 Grand Turk.
 Home to the Grand Turk Cruise Center, the historic island of Grand Turk is the capital of the Turks and Caicos Islands.
 Although it lags behind the progressive island of Providenciales in terms of tourism, population growth, and economy, the capital island still has so much to offer.
-In 2016, there were 846,963 visitors to Grand Turk via the Grand Turk Cruise, down from 929,737 cruise ship passengers in 2015 but up from 677,000 passengers in 2012.
+About 600,000 to 930,000 cruise passengers visit Grand Turk via the Grand Turk Cruise every year.
 The number of cruise passengers is expected to reach 1 million these coming years.
-Grand Turk was named as the 2nd best cruise destination in the region in 2016, next to St. Maarten, according to leading cruise reviews site Cruise Critic®.
+Grand Turk was named as the 4th best cruise destination in the region in 2018, next to St. Maarten, according to leading cruise reviews site Cruise Critic®.

 The island is also the seat of the national government and the Financial Services Commission.

 Grand Turk’s slower population growth compared to Providenciales means more properties in prime locations are still available for development.
 It is also home to the country´s most historic sites and other notable events such as the Grand Turk Carnival in July and the Grand Turk Summer Jam in summer.

 Providenciales.
 Although only the third largest island in Turks and Caicos, the island of Providenciales is the most populous, with nearly 24,000 residents (a majority foreigners).
 It is the main entry point to the Turks and Caicos islands as it houses the country’s largest international airport.

 The island is home to the 12-mile beach of Grace Bay, consistently rated one of the world’s best beaches by Trip Advisor, Conde Nast, and The Times.